-For UON researchers, an invention disclosure should be made when something new and potentially useful to industry has been conceived or developed, or when unusual, unexpected or novel research results have been achieved.
+University of Newcastle researchers should disclose an invention disclosure when something new and potentially useful to industry has been conceived or developed, or when unusual, unexpected or novel research results have been achieved.
 Inventions can include new processes, products, apparatus and compositions of matter or improvements to existing technology in those categories.

 All inventions by University of Newcastle staff and students must be disclosed through the University’s Invention Disclosure Portal.

 Once you have completed the Invention Disclosure Portal login process, researchers are required to note the technical details and novelty of your invention or discovery on the Disclosure Form.
-The information you provide in the Disclosure Form will assist the University’s IP Team when evaluating the commercial potential of the discovery.
+The information you provide in the Disclosure Form will assist KEE when evaluating the commercial potential of the discovery.

 It is only after the form has been submitted that the disclosure is officially recorded and entered into the IP register of the University.